 How likely do you think a prospect is going to reply after receiving an email like that?

-I actually tried this out to see which way is better and purchased a 5,000 contact lead list.
+I actually tried this out to see which way is better and purchased a 5,000-contact lead list.
 50% of the leads were wrong, with outdated or incorrect information.
 Only half of those leads were any good.

 I get why this happens.
 Going through a thousand names to check all the details are correct is a difficult and time-consuming job.
 Unfortunately, if you’ve bought your list that’s exactly what you need to do.
 You need to go through those entries manually, look for mistakes in company names, first/last names, and all those other fields.

 To make sure this isn’t a problem in the first place, I recommend building your list manually or outsourcing the task to a reputable company.
+This will guarantee that you get more email responses from your campaigns.

 Action: Manually review your lists for quality, or better yet build them yourself.